HELLBOY II: THE GOLDEN ARMY - 2008

 Elves, monsters, Liz, a new boss, and an old friend going through love-sickness, Hellboy has a lot to handle with this one.

 The only part I didn't like, the one that didn't ring true in any sense, was the way we humans treat Hellboy once we know of his existence.

 For a fact there are always going to be the hateful bigots among us (unless we put them all into camps and gas them!), but in HELLBOY II, NO ONE is a fan of Hellboy and that doesn't make any sense at all.

-Also, as in HELLBOY, Hellboy doesn't really like humans, when they are dying all around them his attention is elsewhere.
+Also, as in HELLBOY, Hellboy doesn't really like humans.
+When they are dying all around them his attention is elsewhere.
 And when the BPRD itself suffers massive casualties, there is no mention of the loss of human life.
-Even the tragic loss of fellow co-workers, can't break through to Liz and Hellboy who are too concerned about their own problems and desires, to care about anyone else.
-Hellboy, Liz, Abe, and their enemies as well all come off as incredibly shallow, self-centered, fops who only care about themselves.
+Even the tragic loss of fellow co-workers, can't break through to Liz and Hellboy who are too selfishly concerned about their own petty problems and desires, to care about anyone else.
+Hellboy, Liz, Abe, and their enemies as well all come off as incredibly shallow, self-centered, attention-hungry snobs.
 A super-powered, supernatural clique of self-pity.
 Seriously!
 Get thee to a Goth Coffee Shoppe!